Why Invest in UK Property in 2022?

 Download Guide

-For those still wondering, ‘why invest in UK property?’
-The growing disparity between supply and demand is one of many reasons.
+For those still wondering, ‘why invest in UK property?’, the growing disparity between supply and demand is one of many reasons why investment remains appealing.
 Tenant demand is the key to a successful property investment, and with a growing population, property investment opportunities in the UK are becoming more lucrative.

 The Private Rented Sector is the second largest tenure in the UK, with buy-to-let properties now totalling over £1 trillion.
-As an ever-expanding market, research has suggested that tenants will outnumber homeowners by 2039, highlighting the future of the UK property market.
+As an ever-expanding market, research has suggested that tenants will outnumber homeowners by 2039, highlighting that the future UK property market will largely be dominated by landlords.

 While the UK as a whole has one of the largest populations in Europe, key cities across the country are housing the majority of these residents.
 Specifically, Birmingham is one of the most populous cities in the UK, and with forecasts expecting the local population to hit 1.24 million by 2030, the demand for property will continue to outpace the supply.